AndroidTestBugReport/ReCDroid/README.md

 ### (2) Find all crashes.
 ReCDRoid tends to continually find other crashes after it triggers one.
 `Input`: An android bug report and related apk.

-`Exploration`: Using NLP to process bug report and BFS to seach crashs.
+`Exploration`: Using NLP to process bug report and BFS to search crashs.

 `Output`: All test cases which can trigger crash.